cockroachdb/docs/v20.1/backup-and-restore.md

 ### Manual full and incremental backups

 If your cluster increases to a size where it is no longer feasible to take nightly full backups, you might want to consider taking periodic full backups (e.g., weekly) with nightly incremental backups.
-Incremental backups are storage efficient and faßster than full backups for larger clusters.
+Incremental backups are storage efficient and faster than full backups for larger clusters.

 Periodically run the [`BACKUP`][backup] command to take a full backup of your database: